redakt0r/rsschool-cv/cv.md

 Vacation on Taganka, new tasks and technologies.
 Solving complex problems, like climbing code mountains.
 Married to my idea, developing the product in a comfortable office.

+And here I am in RSSchool, trying to fight with my self.